labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeStat.md

 ### Partitions Files

 The 'Partitions' files are stored within the `partitions` directory and are named after the specific partition they represent (e.g., 'persistent.txt' for the persistent partition).
 Each file contains a list of gene family identifiers corresponding to the gene families belonging to that particular partition.
-The format consists of one family identifier per line, facilitating their usage in upstream analysis workflows.
+The format consists of one family identifier per line, facilitating their usage in downstream analysis workflows.

 To generate these files, use the `write_pangenome` subcommand with the `--partitions` flag: